sanchez619/dream_mansion/README.md

 While I went over the functions in the How to play section already, I will illustrate how the main player features work and what they achieve.

+### Samurai and Items Class

+For this program, I made use of two dedicated classes.
+These would serve practical purposes in displaying information about the character as well as determining the progress of the character.

+#### Samurai Class

+In essence, the samurai class is a blueprint for all instances and changes to the player instace.
+It contains the following functions:

+- display_stat() shows the current status points of the player character.
+- raise/decrease stat change the status points based on the events the character has taken.
+- check_stats() triggers a gameover whenever a stat point falls to or below 0.
+- check_final_stats() calculates the sum of all three stats after completing the third floor.

+#### Item Class

+Everything that is contained in the item class basically constitutes the functionality of the item menu inside the room_menu.
+Originally, this class was not to exist.
+All items, except for the sword would be stationary.
+However, the use of a dedicated class for item has provided a tool to keep all information the player needs in the inventory their character has.

 ### Title Menu

 The title menu is the simplest to explain.
 Like all menus, it consists of a while-loop guarded by a constant.